s6juncheng/ggpval/README.md

 Bugs and issues
 ---------------

-Please report bugs and issues on github issue page: <https://github.com/s6juncheng/ggpval/issues>.
+Please report bugs and issues on github issue page:
+<a href="https://github.com/s6juncheng/ggpval/issues" class="uri">https://github.com/s6juncheng/ggpval/issues</a>.
 Contributions are welcome.

 Acknowledgement
 ---------------

 Thanks to Vicente Yépez for testing and helping with improvement of the package.